flyteorg/flytectl/docs/source/gen/flytectl_update_execution.rst

-Activating an execution shows it in the cli and UI:
+Activating an execution shows it in the CLI and UI:
 ::

  flytectl update execution -p flytectldemo -d development  oeh94k9r2r --activate

-Archiving execution hides it from cli and UI:
+Archiving execution hides it from the CLI and UI:
 ::

  flytectl update execution -p flytectldemo -d development  oeh94k9r2r --archive